 eCoaching Tip #49 Learners as Leaders

 As we are very close to the end of the summer term it is a good time to review the processes for wrapping up a course with a bit of style and a sense of accomplishment.
-Here is the link to Tip 29 on this topic.
-Explore ways to wrap up your core concepts and lay a foundation for future learning. http://www.designingforlearning.info/services/writing/ecoach/tips/tip29.html
+Here is the link to eCoaching Tip 29 Closing and Wrapping up a Course with Style.
+Explore ways to wrap up your core concepts and lay a foundation for future learning.

 Learners as Leaders — Fully-Engaged Learning

-Now for our topic for today, Learners as Leaders.
+Now for our new topic, Learners as Leaders.
 One of our challenges as instructors is managing the delicate balance between directed learning and self-directed learning.
 One instructional strategy that can help this balance is to use learner-as-leaders experiences.